H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 ### 16.5.2 Phase 4.5 — Core Output Enforcement (BLOCKING ✅ — FAIL-CLOSED ✅)

 `BBB_OUTPUT_BLOCKING=true` is set.
 All content generated by the ensemble is evaluated against constitutional score thresholds.
 Verdicts are signed by `judgesigner.py` and verified against ML-DSA-65 keys baked into the BBB image before the gate evaluates them.
-Output that does not pass the verdict gate is blocked — not logged-and-passed.

 **★ Fail-closed hardening applied to `main_brain` output filter:**